-IX.
+VIII.
 Directory Information

 Barnard College designates the following items as Directory Information: student name; class; home or college address and telephone number; email address; major field; date and place of birth; dates of attendance at Barnard; degrees, honors and awards received; previous school most recently attended; participation in officially recognized activities and sports; and photograph.
 The College may disclose any of those items without prior written consent, unless a student files a request to withhold directory information with the Registrar, 107 Milbank Hall, each year by September 15.

-X. Correction of Education Records
+IX.
+Correction of Education Records